andreafabrizi/DNSProxy/README.md

 ## Architecture
 ### Design Overview

-A classic DNS messaging schema except that raw packets are carried over HTTP/2 guaranteeing against _privacy leaks_ (see PRIVACY disclaimer below).
+Classic DNS messaging schema except that raw packets are carried over HTTP/2 guaranteeing against _privacy leaks_ (see PRIVACY disclaimer below).

 DNSProxy is a rapid and efficient solution if you can't access "secured" tunnels to resolve domain names externally (TOR users, Chinese Wall of Fire, evil VPN).

-Robustness of architecture proves DNSProxy a very scalable and smart solution.
+Robustness of architecture proves DNSProxy as a scalable and smart solution.
 ```
              +---------------------------+
   +----------| DNSProxy re-uses original | <<-----------+